Canadian Security Intelligence Service: Leadership

 The leadership position is mostly a political appointment.

-Coulombe and Yaworski were promoted from the ranks within CSIS.
+Coulombe, Yaworski, Lloyd, and Rogers were promoted from the ranks within CSIS.
 Vigneault had held a management posting with CSIS.
 Neufeld had joined CSIS in 1984 after being in the RCMP.

 Finn was previously assistant secretary to the federal cabinet for security and intelligence matters in the 1970s.

 Neufeld (RCMP) and Vigneault (CBSA, CSE) have law enforcement backgrounds.